Specific heat of Gd$^{3+}$ and Eu$^{2+}$-based magnetic compounds: Role of the effective number of neighbors

 Increasing $z$ from 4 to 6, the specific heat of the simple cubic structure with six NN displays the expected trend of increasing (decreasing) $C$ below (above) $T_C$.
 Increasing $z$ up to 14 using the BCC structure with 6 NN and 8 next-nearest neighbors (NNN), the same trend is observed in general.
 However, the specific heat of the BCC lattice with $z = 8$ (first neighbors) lies very close to the cubic FCC with $z = 12$ and above $z=10$.
+The FCC lattice with $z=12$ has a $C$ quite close to the HCP with $z=12$ (first and second neighbors).

+In Fig. ~\ref{figure:HeatMapJsIguales} of Appendix \ref{app:distanceJsUniform} we quantify the differences between the specific heat curves using the distance measure defined in Appendix \ref{app:distance}.

-The FCC lattice with $z=12$ has a C quite close to the HCP with $z=12$ (first and second neighbors).
-The diamond(16) and EuPdSn$_2$(16) lattices when 16 neighbors are considered also have very similar C. Other exceptions correspond to the FCC(18) case composed of twelve NN and six NNN that has C quite close to the previous mentioned cases of diamond(16) and EuPdSn$_2$(16).
+The diamond(16) and EuPdSn$_2$(16) lattices when 16 neighbors are considered also have very similar specific heat.
+Other exception correspond to the FCC(18) case composed of twelve NN and six NNN that has $C$ quite close to the previous mentioned cases of diamond(16) and EuPdSn$_2$(16).
 Nevertheless, the specific heat is very similar for different structures with the same $z$.
-Even if the mean-field theory predicts identical behavior for all coordination numbers, without accounting for lattice geometry, this universality seen with QMC across different lattice types is remarkable.
+Even if the mean-field theory predicts identical behavior for all coordination numbers, without accounting for lattice geometry, this universality seen with QMC across different lattice types with the same $z$ is remarkable.